tez-capital/docs.tez.capital_content/en/tezwatch/tutorials/monitoring-transactions.md

 | `conditions` for transfers | `tz1UGkfyrT9yBt6U5PV7Qeui3pt3a8jffoWv:in`, `tz1UGkfyrT9yBt6U5PV7Qeui3pt3a8jffoWv:in>1`, `tz1UGkfyrT9yBt6U5PV7Qeui3pt3a8jffoWv:50>in>1` | Be notified for all incoming transactions, incoming transactions over 1 tez, or incoming transactions greater than 1 tez and less than 50 tez |
 | `conditions` for balance-updated | `tz1UGkfyrT9yBt6U5PV7Qeui3pt3a8jffoWv:50>balance` | Be notified when the wallet balance falls below 50 tez |

-> Please note that some TezWatch features are considered premium and will in the future require a subscription.
+> **ℹ️ INFO: Premium Features:** Some TezWatch features are considered premium and will in the future require a subscription.
 The freemium features indicated as TIER 0 will always be available for free to the Tezos ecosystem.

 ### Transfers Examples